aeternity/protocol/contracts/contract_transactions.md

 [back](./contracts.md)
 ## Contract Transactions

-Contract transactions are of three types:
+Contract transactions are of four types:
 - Create
+- Attach
 - Call
 - Disable -- To be decided.

-A contract is also a normal account with a balance.
+A contract is also a normal account with a balance, and the normal spend transaction can be applied to the account.

 ### Create Contract Transaction